hassan0x/Chimera/README.md

-# Kimera
+# Chimera
-### threat hunting tool based on machine learning
+### Threat hunting tool based on machine learning

-this tool can predict the malicious http traffic from the normal http traffic based on the naive bayes algorithm
+This tool can predict the malicious http traffic from the normal http traffic based on the naive bayes algorithm

+This tool is consists of three parts:
+  - the preprocessing data part.
+  - the trainning part.
+  - the testing part.